AI Cellular Automaton Lab - Conway's Game of Life Classic cellular automaton simulation! Click or d

 }

-Calculates the total width and height of the grid in pixels
+Calculates the total pixel height of the grid for the same reason.

 mousePressed()